A Complete Guide to Travel Agent Schools, 2024 [+Comparison Chart]

 Here's another thing to consider: Do any of the credits from the travel agent certificate go toward the general degree?
 Hopefully the answer is a resounding yes (the more credits that apply to your degree, the merrier).

-Most travel agent schools result in some kind of professional certificate.
-If you're an independent contractor, a travel agent certificate itself is not going to give you instant access to a higher pay scale.
+in most cases, a travel agent certificate itself is not going to give you instant access to a higher pay scale.
 But a good program will help you cultivate professional skills, which will translate to a higher pay scale.

 If you want to become an independent contractor, you may also want to consider if a host agency accepts the certificate in lieu of the host's education program (more on that later).
 How would you know that if a host is willing to make this accommodation?
 You can post a question on their host profile on this very site!!!

-Click here to compare travel agent schools to host education programs.
+Click hereto compare travel agent schools to host education programs.

 4. Is their curriculum current, thorough and useful?